 It’s become common to find scenes of township life decorating the homes of affluent South Africans.
 Do township residents do the same?
 I haven’t seen any paintings of Constantia actuaries standing in their driveways, Waldorf kids at aftercare or Mrs. Ackerman carrying groceries to her Range Rover.

 But maybe it’s time to depict those scenes.
 The robot artists could have a go at the daily lives of the wealthy, using their signature acrylic and tin style.
 Let’s see who does it first.

 Rossouw Nel (rossouwn)

-I'm a digital marketer advising teams in 18 African countries, from Senegal to Tanzania.
+I'm Cape Nature's biggest stan.
+Marketer by profession.
 Check out my blog Impending Boom, it's about online trends and branding Cape Town